← Back to blog

 These things are not hard.
 They are friction.

 The charge was from Bangalore.
 The tool was mine.
-The answer was already in my own files.
+The answer was in my own files.
 I just needed something patient enough to look.

 ← Back to blog